n8henrie/fauxmo/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up fauxmo for local development.

+1. Start by making an issue to serve as a reference point for discussion regarding the change being proposed.
 1. Fork the fauxmo repo on GitHub.
 1. Clone your fork locally: